koshurboii/Injected-Root-Files-Manager/README.md

 ---

 ## **Overview**
 The Injected Root Files Manager is a powerful and efficient tool for developers aiming to test their apps for security vulnerabilities.
-It enables inspection of root-level directories, ensuring sensitive data is encrypted and protected.
+It enables inspection of root-level directories on **non-rooted devices**, ensuring sensitive data is encrypted and protected.
 This tool is tailored for testing and debugging during the development lifecycle.

 ---

 ## **Purpose**
-- Validate the security of Android apps by inspecting root directories.
+- Validate the security of Android apps by inspecting root directories on **non-rooted devices**.
 - Ensure sensitive data is encrypted, hidden, and inaccessible to unauthorized users.
 - Test compliance with data protection and privacy standards.